Obituary: Lord Houghton of Sowerby

 An Indian summer, which lasted for 20 years, began in 1974, when Houghton was created a life peer.
 "I am free as a bird to pursue the issues that I care about."
 And those issues included the Reform of the Constitution, Population and Development, the House of Lords Industry Study Group, Commonwealth Scholarships, and Teacher's Pay, on which he chaired the 1974 inquiry.

-But two issues, in particular, dominated the evening of Houghton's life, and both were close to the heart of his wife, the truly formidable Vera Travis, who, after 47 years of close marriage, died in 1986 - animal welfare and abortion law reform.
+But two issues, in particular, dominated the evening of Houghton's life, and both were close to the heart of his wife, the truly formidable Vera Travis - animal welfare and abortion law reform.
 No vice-president of the RSPCA was more active, and no abortion law reformer more vigilant.